-Our creative and collaborative potential is limited, however, not by the chains of wage labor or any other restriction (or algorithmic filter) imposed on us from above.
-Our capacity to imagine is one of the things that make us human, but evolutionarily and ecologically we still belong to nature.
+Our creative and collaborative potential is limited, however, not by the chains of wage labor or any other restriction imposed on us from above.
+Our capacity to imagine is one of the things that make us human, but evolutionarily and ecologically we belong to nature.
 Whatever our conditions on this planet: how we perceive and socially determine this continually evolving relation to nature have immediate and delayed, real-world consequences; it is our future in the making.
-As individual and collective, spontaneous and continuous, creators of self-organized social commons, we must therefore strive for neighborhood communities and a society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that respect the roots and limits of human creativity – that give hope to humanity through nature.
+As individual and collective creators, we must therefore strive for a society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that respect the roots and limits of human creativity – that give hope to humanity through nature.

 Here we must recognize the need for self-sufficiency, but do not confuse this with self-imposed isolation, falling into the trap of parochialism.
 More precisely, in a non-growing, materially closed system like the Earth system, self-sufficiency presupposes fully shared resources, fully shared experiences, and fully shared knowledge, which, in turn, presupposes openness of a kind that fosters curiosity and solidarity.
 In a similar way, sustainable communities must necessarily be extended communities, in that they ultimately depend on the functioning of the Earth system as a whole (that is, the complex interactions of the atmosphere, hydrosphere, cryosphere, litosphere, pedosphere, and biosphere).
 To put it in other terms, sustrainable human development is scale-dependent and intricately linked to all levels of ecological organization, which means that the continual reproduction of any human society is impossible without the continual reproduction of nature in its entirety.
 The simple truth is that we cannot do it alone, in isolation.